 Trusted Stem Cell Center Treatment for Degenerative Conditions

-We employ a method called Stromal Vascular Fraction (SVF).
-SVF relies on individual patient stem cells and helps with faster healing and tissue regeneration.
-We collect SVFs from each patient’s individual fat tissue, and process those for injection back into the patient.
-SVF is an innovative method that can be used to regenerate different types of tissue all throughout the body.
+We employ a method called Stromal Vascular Fraction deployment (SVF).
+SVF relies on individual patient stem cells and growth factors, and helps accelerate healing and tissue regeneration.
+The SVF we collect from patients’ fat tissue is given back to the individual through the deployment process.
+SVF is an innovative product that can be used to regenerate different types of tissue throughout the body.

 We provide treatment for anyone suffering in the following areas: